Performance and Development Reviews (PDR)

 Reflective practice

 Reflecting on your own practice and encouraging others to do the same is key to effective PDR.
-A guide to reflective practice (.pdf) is available to support this practice in your team.
+A guide to reflective practice (.pdf) is available to support this.

 Routine conversations at key career stages will continue.
 For example, conversations linked to induction, probation, and promotion will offer opportunities for managers to understand the strengths of colleagues and where additional support may be needed.